How to Become a Police Officer in North Carolina

 North Carolina Sheriff Deputy Requirements

 North Carolina has 100 counties.
-The three most populous counties are Mecklenburg, Wake, and Guilford; the county seats are Charlotte, Raleigh and Greensboro, respectively.
+The three most populous counties are Mecklenburg, Wake, and Guilford; the county seats are Charlotte, Raleigh, and Greensboro, respectively.
+Requirements for sheriff’s deputies and other law enforcement positions reporting to sheriffs’ offices in the state are set by the Sheriffs’ Education and Training Standards Commission.

 - Be at least 21 years old